Clinics & Services

 Blood Pressure Measurement & Hypertension

 If you suffer from high blood pressure/hypertension you will be invited to an annual check.
-We also make available automated blood pressure machines at all of our Surgeries for you to use at any time to check your own blood pressure.
 In addition your doctor may ask you to take some readings at home and we will be able to loan you a machine to do this.
 Please ask at reception for information.
 For more information about hypertension go to http://www.patient.co.uk/health/High-Blood-Pressure-(Hypertension).htm.

 Child Health Surveillance